-TVA will review and evaluate public input and conduct further analysis to appropriately incorporate feedback provided during the public comment period.
+TVA is reviewing and evaluating public input and conducting further analysis to appropriately incorporate feedback provided during the public comment period.
 Public comments on the draft IRP and EIS will be addressed in the final EIS.

 How will the final IRP and EIS differ from the draft IRP and EIS?